k8sgpt-ai/docs/docs/reference/guidelines/community.md

 # Community Information

-All community related information are kept in a separate respository from the docs.
+All community related information are kept in a separate repository from the docs.

 Link to the repository: [k8sgpt-ai/community](https://github.com/k8sgpt-ai/community)